We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

 - Yes Home Loans

-Note: The information provided in this article is intended to provide illustrative examples based on stated assumptions and your inputs.
-The information included is meant as estimates only and it is advised that you consult with a mortgage broker about your specific circumstances
+Note: The information provided in this article is intended to provide illustrative examples based on stated assumptions and your input.
+The information included is meant as estimates only, and you are advised to consult with a mortgage broker about your specific circumstances.